 If you’re expecting a new child, the chances are that you’re also expecting a lot of exciting moments, wonderful experiences with your loved ones, and of course – massive bills.
 As much as having a child can be an amazing experience, it’s also something that’s going to cost you a lot of money over the years.
 To begin with, you may end up seeking help for the initial expenses through a loan.
-However, you need a plan for the long term too so here are tips on how to save money as a new parent.

 If the thought of saving money as a new parent fills you with dread, the following tips could help you to change your perspective, and your strategy.

 1. Save Money by Hunting for Better Bargains

 You’d be surprised how much money you can save if you’re just willing to spend a little more time on your shopping.
 These days, we’re all so eager to live life at a rapid pace, that we often end up over-spending on things that we don’t really need or buying items that we could get cheaper elsewhere.

 Take the time to look around and see what kind of other deals you can get instead.
 For instance, you can get new clothing from eBay and Amazon for a fraction of the price that you would pay at a local store.
 There are also plenty of parents that sell their used items on Facebook after their babies no longer need them.

 Speaking of being more clever with your shopping, remember that you can also save money by purchasing the must-haves that you need in bulk.
 For instance, nappies come in a lot of different shapes and sizes.
 Once your baby is born, you’ll get a feel for the kind of sizes and brands that work best.
 When that happens, you can start to buy in bulk and save a lot as a result.

 Some people even prefer to avoid disposable nappies entirely by switching to reusable alternatives.
 These options aren’t for everyone, but they can save you more than £150 a year if you’re lucky.
 Remember to stock up on formula and other essentials when you can too.